A Day of Remembering

 This is an opportunity for you to share your story.
 You decide how it is told!
 This can be created by hand (on paper) or online via Google Slides/Canva.

-Students will have the opportunity to present their River of Life to the class starting on Thursday, September 21st.
+Students will have the opportunity to present their River of Life to the class starting on Wednesday, September 18th.

 I can’t wait to hear all about your narrative.
 Check out my example below!

-Grades 6-8: Summer Reading with a Jewish Twist!
+Grades 6-8: Summer Reading with a Twist

 Did your sibling change the password to your Netflix account?